DongTian95/T-SAC-Official/README.md

 **Public test dashboard (paper runs):**
 https://wandb.ai/dt_team/T-SAC%20results?nw=nwusernwzyq

-If you are unable to reproduce the paper or Weights & Biases results **after making a best-effort attempt**, please open an issue (preferred) or email—we’re happy to help.
+If you are unable to reproduce the paper or Weights & Biases results **after making a best-effort attempt**, please feel free to open an issue (preferred) or email—we’re happy to help.

 ---